 The NIDDK also plays a leading role in the NIH Obesity Research Task Force, which organizes scientific meetings and seminars, engages in strategic planning for NIH obesity research, and promotes and coordinates collaborative research efforts across the NIH.

-In addition, NIDDK provides public inquiry response services and health information about weight management to people with obesity and to their families, health professionals, and the public.
+In addition, NIDDK responds to questions and provides health information about weight management to people with obesity and to their families, health professionals, and the public.
 NIDDK received congressional authorization for the Weight-control Information Network (WIN).
 WIN provides the general public, health professionals, and the media with science-based, up-to-date, culturally relevant materials and tips.

 Research Updates and News